-Patricia Noonan, RN,MBA, CCM
+Patricia Noonan, MBA, RN, CCM

-Patricia’s professional interests include public policy and advocacy for professional case management and program development to improve chronic care management in the geriatric population.
+Patricia’s professional interests include public policy and advocacy for professional case management and program development to improve chronic care management in the geriatric and commercial population.
 She received an MBA from Endicott College, BS degree from Emmanuel College, and Nursing Diploma from Salem Hospital School of Nursing.
 She is a certified case manager through the Commission for Case Manager Certification (CCMC) and holds a certificate in Guided Care Nursing from The Institute for Johns Hopkins Nursing.